xKobeni/Inventrack/BACKEND.md

 1. All routes are protected by rate limiting
 2. JSON parsing middleware for request bodies
 3. Proper error handling and logging
-4. Modular architecture with separate routes, controllers, and models
+4. Modular architecture with separate routes, controllers, services, and models
 5. Security headers and CORS protection
 6. Structured API responses
+7. Input validation using express-validator
+8. Database connection pooling
+9. Transaction support for critical operations

 ## API Response Format
 All API responses follow a consistent format: